 I love to cook Chinese food, but one thing is missing from my pantry: regular soy sauce.
-I’ve long given up on convention soy sauce because my family is gluten free and soy free, and I now know why soy is bad for my health.
+I’ve long given up on conventional soy sauce and been looking for a Soy Sauce Substitute, because my family is gluten free and soy free, and I now know why soy is bad for my health.

 That’s why I love having this Soy Sauce Substitute recipe on hand in case I need an alternative with basic ingredients I already have in my pantry.
 It’s really easy to make and a great way to use up leftover bone broth.

 Easy-to-Make Soy Sauce

 There are a few ingredients, but you may already have most of them in your pantry!
 Just 1 min prep and 10 mins to cook, then you have a batch of delicious soy sauce substitute!

 How To Make This Soy Sauce Substitute – Step By Step